Back to About Us

 Most Olney classes follow an informal discussion format or use the Harkness Method to build inquiry based learning skills comparable to those of upper level college students.
 Students engage deeply with course material, think critically, and develop argumentation styles for presentation of thoughtfully conceived positions.
 New indoor laboratory facilities constructed in 2014 complement Olney’s 350-acre “outdoor laboratory” where students collect new data to analyze in concert with decades of historic environmental data.

-Students choose among multiple elective “Endeavors” each year that cover college preparatory content and skills.
-Endeavors last from 4 to 12 weeks and can support students toward meeting graduation requirements.
-Recent Endeavors include Philosophy of Religion (Questions of Conscience), Building and Protecting Wealth (Financial Literacy), and Digital Film making (Art).
+Students choose among multiple electives each year that cover college preparatory content and skills.
+Electives last from 4 to 8 weeks and can support students toward meeting graduation requirements.
+Recent Electives include Philosophy of Religion, Building and Protecting Wealth, and Digital Film making.
 Co-curricular traditions at Olney Friends School include every student, and support the academic rigor and lifelong learning ethic characteristic of the school.
 These include literary events, trips to museums, historical and natural sites, the annual “Gymnastics Exhibition” performance, special meals, and farm activities.

 Non-Academic Graduation Requirements